 With crisp white paint and subway tiles, simple silver handle pulls, classic hardwood floors, and subtle black countertops, this is one of the kitchens that's impossible to get tired of.
 From New York-based designer Elizabeth Roberts, its simplicity lets the great architectural bones of the room do most of the talking.
 The flood of natural light doesn't hurt either.

 Midcentury perfection meets modern minimalism in this unique space.
 It almost has a futuristic cabin feel to it that could only be achieved by West Coast firm JH Interior Design.
 The use of warm chestnut brown wood in everything from the floor to the ceiling and even the appliances like the refrigerator creates a cohesive, one-of-a-kind environment.
 Even better, it allows us to focus on the striking textured orange facade, which is lit up nicely by the gold pendant.

 This kitchen has a ton of personality without feeling over-the-top.
-We love how Open House LA chose leather barstools that don't quite match the blue painted cabinets—the room is a bit more offbeat this way, creating an intrigue that we wouldn't get otherwise.
-While the vintage wall art and avant-garde photographs and hidden hood are easy highlights, our favorite part is the counter nook since it's reminiscent of an Art Deco Italian coffee bar.
+We love how Open House LA chose leather bar stools that don't quite match the blue-painted cabinets—the room is a bit more offbeat this way, creating an intrigue that we wouldn't get otherwise.
+While the vintage wall art and avant-garde photography and hidden hood are easy highlights, our favorite part is the counter nook since it's reminiscent of an Art Deco Italian coffee bar.